doc4d/4d-web-studio/docs/ORDA/data.md

 You often need to manage possible conflicts that might arise when several users or processes load and attempt to modify the same entities at the same time.
 Record locking is a methodology used in relational databases to avoid inconsistent updates to data.
 The concept is to either lock a record upon read so that no other process can update it, or alternatively, to check when saving a record to verify that some other process hasn’t modified it since it was read.
 The former is referred to as **pessimistic record locking** and it ensures that a modified record can be written at the expense of locking records to other users.
 The latter is referred to as **optimistic record locking** and it trades the guarantee of write privileges to the record for the flexibility of deciding write privileges only if the record needs to be updated.
 In pessimistic record locking, the record is locked even if there is no need to update it.
 In optimistic record locking, the validity of a record’s modification is decided at update time.

-ORDA provides you with an automatic "optimistic" mode, suitable for most applications.
+ORDA provides you with two entity locking modes:

+- an automatic "optimistic" mode, suitable for most applications,
+- a "pessimistic" mode allowing you to lock entities prior to their access.

 ### Automatic optimistic lock